MPL 10x5x1.5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices and very highly developed apparatuses.
+- Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: